Milishparsai007/Milishparsai007/README.md

 - 👀 I’m interested in Android development & datastructures in Java.
 - 🌱 I’m currently learning Core Java.
 - 💞️ I’m looking forward to collaborate on a project (Android App Development) with a team.
-- 📫 You can shoot me and email at milishparsai2002@gmail.com
+- 📫 You can shoot me an email at milishparsai2002@gmail.com

 ## 🤝Connect with me here